Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 that is injective on the support of $\Delta$ and further, such that the integral points of the image of each cone $\tau\in \Delta$ are exactly the intersection of the integral points of $\Sigma_X$ with $\tau$. \end{definition}

 Note that this more flexible than the standard definition; the underlying map of sets need not be a bijection because we wish to have the flexibility to discard closed strata after blowing up.
-When the map on integral points is a bijection we call it a \textit{proper subdivision}.
+When the map on integral points is a bijection we call it a \textit{complete subdivision}.

 In toric geometry, subdivisions give rise to possibly non-proper birational models of $X$.
 The same is true for $(X|D)$.
-The cone complex $\Sigma$ associated to $D$ is smooth, and the intersection of any two cones is a face of each.
-If there are $d$ rays in $\Sigma$, we may embed $\Sigma_X$ as
+The cone complex $\Sigma_X$ associated to $D$ is smooth, and the intersection of any two cones is a face of each.
+If there are $d$ rays in $\Sigma_X$, we may embed it via

 by mapping each ray in $\Sigma_X$ isomorphically onto the positive ray on the corresponding axis.
 The positive orthant in this vector space is the fan associated to the toric variety $\mathbb A^d$ with dense torus $\mathbb G_m^d$.
 The subdivision